Celtic Boy Names and Irish Boy Names

 NAOMHAN, NEVAN, NEVYN: holy

-NEASON, NESSAN: saint name
+NEASON, NESSAN: saint’s moniker

 NOLAN: noble